-For your financial fitness assessment, you can do a net worth calculation on a quarter or annual basis.
+For your financial fitness assessment, you can do a net worth calculation on a quarterly or annual basis.
 Your net worth calculation will give you a snapshot of your financial health at a point in time and if you have done a few, you can compare your current net worth with a year ago or two years ago.
 Hopefully, the trend is up.
 If it’s not, then you need to see which area of your net worth equation that you need to work on (Remember: Net Worth = Total Assets – Total Debts).

 If you want to know how I do my financial fitness assessment, check out my 2016 year end performance review post.